Community Health Centers serve 52 million Americans — that’s 1 in 7 Americans and 1 in 3 in rural areas.

-Community Health Centers are nonprofit, patient-governed organizations that provide high-quality, comprehensive primary healthcare to people living in areas with few primary care providers.
-NACHC produces this infographic annually showing who health centers serve, the positive health impacts they have on patients, and their economic contributions to their communities.
+Community Health Centers (CHCs) are nonprofit, patient-governed organizations that provide affordable high-quality, comprehensive, and effective primary care to people living in areas with few primary care providers.
+CHCs make up the nation’s largest primary care system.

 Related: